 No. HFT requires advanced infrastructure and exchange-level access, typically available only to institutional traders.

-SEBI monitors HFT to prevent manipulation.
+SEBI monitors HFT activities to detect and prevent manipulation.
 While some concerns exist, strict rules aim to maintain fairness and transparency.